 So, why do they do it?
 Why do they consistently violate the public trust by performing the wildlife equivalent of mass murder just to please a few duck hunters?
 Oh, that’s an easy one.
 They do it simply because they can.

 And it’s all very legal.
-The acres of bait raised in MNWR’s muddy duck-food garden should guarantee a hunt-free environment, no?
+One would think that the acres of bait raised in MNWR’s muddy duck-food garden should guarantee a hunt-free environment, no?
 Because the USFWS regulates “wildlife food plots” as carefully as they do farmland, right?
 WRONG, because they’ve stuck this exemption right in the middle of all the restrictions and prohibitions listed in their guidelines: “If you restore and manage wetlands as habitat for waterfowl and other migratory birds, you can manipulate the natural vegetation in these areas and make them available for hunting.”

-Apparently it’s against the Migratory Bird Treaty Act (16 U.S.C. §§ 703–712) to kill, sell, hunt, take, or capture migratory birds, and you can’t even collect cast-off feathers without a permit — but it’s OK to shoot them as long as you do it at this national wildlife refuge.
+Apparently it’s against the Migratory Bird Treaty Act (16 U.S.C. §§ 703–712) to kill, sell, hunt, take, or capture migratory birds, including migratory ducks, and you can’t even collect cast-off feathers without a permit — but it’s OK to shoot them as long as you do it at MNWR.

 Kind of skews the entire meaning of the word “refuge,” doesn’t it, luring animals to rest and feed, only to sneak up, shoot them dead, and throw them in a boat.
 Having attracted them to a refuge.
 With bait.